The definitions and rules of interpretation contained in the Schedule 1 apply to these terms and conditions:

 d) you are no longer a registered charitable organisation in the United Kingdom for any reason whatsoever;

-f) the Charity Commission impose any sanction on you or remove your charitable status;
+e) the Charity Commission, other Regulator or Network Operator(s) impose any sanction on you or remove your charitable status;

-h) we determine in our sole opinion that you have breached any legal obligation you have to a Donor.
+g) we determine in our sole opinion that you have breached any legal obligation you have to a Supporter.

 12.4 Without affecting any other right or remedy available to us, we may terminate this Contract at any time without reason on 7 days written notice to you.